pschaus/book_lepl1402/source/part1.rst

 Let's see what's happening with the types in the Java code:

 - The line :code:`int calculateArea(int side)` indicates that the method "calculateArea" has a parameter "side" of type :code:`int`.
-Furthermore, the :code:`int` in :code:`int calculateArea(...` specifies that this method returns a value of type :code:`int`.
+Furthermore, the :code:`int` at the beginning of :code:`int calculateArea(...` specifies that this method returns a value of type :code:`int`.
 This is called the *return type* of the method.
 - The line :code:`void printArea(String message, int side)` defines that the method "printArea" has a parameter "message" of type :code:`String` and a parameter "side" of type :code:`int`.
 The method does not return anything, therefore it has the special return type :code:`void`.
 - Inside the method "printArea", we can see in the line :code:`int area = calculateArea(side)` that the variable "area" has the type :code:`int`.
 - (Exercise for you: look at the types that you can see in the "main" method.
 We will explain later why the "main" method always has a parameter named "args")